Example: <quote> (quotation)

 <author xml:lang="la">Galfridus Monumetensis</author>

-<title type="uniformxml:lang="la">De origine et
+<title type="uniform" xml:lang="la">De origine et

 gestis Regum Angliae</title>